Categories

 The role of HR in managing workplace bullying

-The #metoo movement is a reflection of the problem, and also represents a huge change in the world as victims who may not have spoken out before collectively talk openly and take action about past incidents they’ve had to live with.
+The #MeToo movement reflects the problem and represents a huge change in the world as victims who may not have spoken out before collectively talk openly and take action about past incidents they’ve had to live with.

 What is bullying?

-The bullying behaviour may involve aggressive or intimidating conduct, belittling or humiliating comments, spreading malicious rumours, teasing or practical jokes, exclusion from work-related events, unreasonable work expectations, displaying offensive material or applying pressure to behave in an inappropriate manner.
+Bullying behaviour may involve aggressive or intimidating conduct, belittling, or humiliating comments, spreading malicious rumours, teasing or practical jokes, exclusion from work-related events, unreasonable work expectations, displaying offensive material or applying pressure to behave inappropriately.

 Bullying victims can experience severe and sometimes debilitating distress.
-They take more sick leave, try and avoid the workplace and are less productive when they are there.
-It’s expensive too - bullying costs up to $36 billion annually due to lost productivity in Australia, research shows.
+They take more sick leave, try to avoid the workplace, and are less productive when they are there.
+It’s expensive too – bullying costs up to $36 billion annually due to lost productivity in Australia, according to the Productivity Commission Research Report.

 A case in point

 Researchers found bullying is so widespread in the health system in Australia that it’s considered endemic.
-According to the article, between 25 and 50 per cent of medical staff have been subjected to discrimination, bullying or sexual harassment at work.
-But researchers, in fact, believe under-reporting is also a problem, so the true prevalence is probably significantly underestimated.
+According to The Medical Board of Australia’s Medical Training Survey (MTS) in 2024, one in three trainees reported being subjected to discrimination, bullying or sexual harassment at work.
+However, researchers also believe under-reporting is a problem, so the true prevalence is probably significantly underestimated.

 The role of HR

 Human resources have an extremely important role to play and a responsibility to maintain a workplace free of bullying and violence.
-Not only is this an obligation for HR, but stamping out this incredibly inappropriate behaviour makes for a more enjoyable and productive place to work.
+Not only is this an obligation for HR, but stamping out this incredibly inappropriate behaviour makes for a more enjoyable and productive workplace.

-It also means employees can get on with their respective jobs, safe in the knowledge that their employer is committed to providing a safe and professional environment for them to do their best in the workplace.
+It also means employees can get on with their respective jobs, knowing that their employer is committed to providing a safe and professional environment for them to do their best in the workplace.

 Of course, acting swiftly can also mean that more serious cases of workplace bullying aren’t left to fester and potentially end up in court, which can ruin professional reputations and be costly.